modelica/ModelicaConference2021/formatting.md

 - Headings and subheadings: Use 14 pt boldface for headings, 12 pt boldface for subheadings, and 10.5 pt boldface for subsubheadings.
 - Figures and tables: Figures and tables should be inserted into the the text just after they are mentioned in the text.
 Include a caption for each figure/table.
 Number the figures and tables as they appear in the text (Figure 1, Figure 2, etc).
 Type figure captions below the figure.
 Type table captions above the table.
   The proceedings will only be published in electronic form, so you can include color pictures; however, be aware that readers could print them using black&white laser printers, so the diagrams should also look reasonable when printed in grayscale.
 Use at least 10 or 11 pt font size for text in the figures (e.g. labels or legends), since it may become unreadable if the paper is resized for printing.
 - References: At the end of your paper, include a list of references, using Harvard-style (author-date) citations.
 Make sure that every reference is cited in the text, e.g. as (Pantelides, 1988).
+For LaTeX, the paper [class](https://github.com/modelica-association/conference-templates/blob/d9ddd4700ef0f9a6f9c3d9fecd5736f2b9549e26/LaTeX/modelica.cls#L99) provides the options to use.
 - Length of paper: The minimum requested length for papers is 4 pages.
 The maximum acceptable length is 10 pages.
 However, since we no longer provide hard copies of the proceedings, we'll accept full papers up to 15 pages, if the authors have very good reasons to exceed the 10-page limit.